-The eclectic and dynamic nature of Athens stretches from the city’s centre to its sun-kissed coastline and Blue Flag beaches.
-Amid the surrounds of nature and the deep blue sea, visitors can experience an entirely different pace along the Athenian Riviera.
-Families looking for a holiday that can be both fun-filled and educational, and couples who are beginning or renewing their lives together, can now do this in one of the world’s most romantic destinations.
+The eclectic and dynamic nature of Athens stretches from the city’s center to its sun-kissed coastline and Blue Flag beaches.
+Amid the surroundings of nature and the deep blue sea, visitors can experience an entirely different pace along the Athenian Riviera.
+Families looking for a holiday that can be both fun-filled and educational and couples who are beginning or renewing their lives together can now do this in one of the world’s most romantic destinations.

-Four Seasons Astir Palace Hotel Athens offers three private beaches strung together by a thousand foot (300 metre) boardwalk, three pools (free-form family pool, sleek infinity pool and indoor lap pool), five tennis courts, myriad watersports from windsurfing to sea kayaking plus a sunset sail every evening, an onsite basketball court and a golf club just steps away, extensive trails for jogging and walking, a fully-supervised complimentary Kids for All Seasons program housed in its own facility, boat access and even a helipad – in the words of Hotel Manager Panagiotis Sopiadis, “need we say more?”
+Four Seasons Astir Palace Hotel Athens offers three private beaches strung together by a thousand foot (300 meters) boardwalk, three pools (free-form family pool, sleek infinity pool, and indoor lap pool), five tennis courts, myriad watersports from windsurfing to sea kayaking plus a sunset sail every evening, an onsite basketball court and a golf club just steps away, extensive trails for jogging and walking, a fully-supervised complimentary Kids for All Seasons program housed in its own facility, boat access, and even a helipad – in the words of Hotel Manager Panagiotis Sopiadis, “need we say more?”

 “If you’ve ever had to make the tough decision between staying in Athens or going to an island resort, Four Seasons Astir Palace has it covered in one seaside destination.”

 The Spa at Four Seasons offers a comprehensive menu of treatments and services attuned to modern life.
-The Fountain House is their hydrotherapy zone inspired by ancient Greek traditions updated in state-of-the-art facilities that include an aroma steam grotto, hammam, vitality pool and chill showers.
-Experienced spa goers will delight in their innovative, results-oriented treatments, while those in serious need of relaxation and pampering will be very well taken care of.
+The Fountain House is their hydrotherapy zone inspired by ancient Greek traditions updated with state-of-the-art facilities that include an aroma steam grotto, hammam, vitality pool, and chill showers.
+Experienced spa-goers will delight in their innovative, results-oriented treatments, while those in serious need of relaxation and pampering will be very well cared for.

 Housed in two distinct buildings and a collection of private bungalows, accommodation options at Four Seasons Astir Palace Hotel range from light-filled rooms and suites to ultra-exclusive garden cottages.

 At Nafsika, azure sea views dominate every room and suite – including some with private pools.
-The social hub Avra Lounge and Terrace is here along with two other restaurants, the fitness centre and several luxury boutiques.
+The social hub Avra Lounge and Terrace is here, along with two other restaurants, the fitness center, and several luxury boutiques.

-For guests seeking more space and privacy, and perhaps a little nostalgia, Four Seasons offers The Bungalows, originally built in the early 1960s, and now reborn with a fresh look and up-to-date amenities for today’s travellers.
+For guests seeking more space and privacy, and perhaps a little nostalgia, Four Seasons offers The Bungalows, originally built in the early 1960s and now reborn with a fresh look and up-to-date amenities for today’s travelers.